-In response to the EVD outbreak, health screenings have been introduced.
-Travellers with fever or EVD-like symptoms are being subject to quarantine or being denied approval to enter or depart the country.
+In response to the EVD outbreak, health screenings are in place at points of entry.
+Travellers with fever or EVD-like symptoms may be subject to quarantine or denied approval to enter or depart the country.
 The security presence at borders has increased.
-Further changes to entry and exit requirements are likely at short notice.

 Other entry and exit information

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy or Consulate of Sierra Leone for the most up to date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Embassy or Consulate of Sierra Leone for the most up to date information.

-Sierra Leone is listed by the World Health Organization (WHO) as endemic for yellow fever.
+Sierra Leone is listed by the WHO as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 A Yellow Fever vaccination certificate is required for entry into the country.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.

 Dual Australian/Sierra Leonean nationals must provide proof of payment of taxes on money earned in Sierra Leone before being granted clearance to depart the country.